NEW: Death toll rises to 23, officials say

-• Wildfires have burned more than 191,000 acres throughout the state.
-The largest fires were in Northern California’s Sonoma, Napa and Mendocino counties, littering the landscape with charred rubble and clouds of smoke.
+• Wildfires have burned nearly 170,000 acres throughout the state.
+The largest fires were in Northern California’s Sonoma, Napa and Mendocino counties, filling the picturesque landscape of the state’s wine country with charred rubble and clouds of smoke.

 How to help the victims of the California wildfires

 • The director of Cal Fire, Ken Pimlott, expects the number of homes and businesses that have been destroyed to rise significantly from 3,500.

 • Officials said Wednesday that almost 8,000 firefighters are involved in trying to contain the blazes.
 The equipment being used includes 550 fire trucks – at least 170 of which came from out of state – 73 helicopters and more than 30 planes.

 Derek Southard has been worried about his 71-year-old father, Daniel, since he heard Sunday that fires were blazing through Northern California.

 Southard, 29, lives with his father in Santa Rosa, California, but he was at a wedding in Monterey on Sunday while his father was at home.

 “I had been texting him that day at the wedding.
 I told him I’m call him that night.
 And then he never called me back,” Southard told CNN in tears.
 “He texted me at midnight and asked if I was having fun at the wedding.
 I guess the fire came an hour or two after that.”

 When Derek Southard got back to Santa Rosa on Monday, the neighborhood was still closed off.
 He called the sheriff and asked him to go have a look.

 “The sheriff said his house was burned to the ground and his car was melted in the driveway, but I’ve still got my fingers crossed that he made it out somehow,” he wrote in a plea on Facebook on Tuesday.